Thinking about attending our Healthy Horse Conference but can’t make up your mind?

 I totally understand.
 I see events and training days that I’d like to go on but then I dither.
 Either I miss out or I forget.

 And it’s not just about the ticket price.
-On top of the cost of your ticket, you may also need to budget for extra childcare, horsey cover, dog walking, travel and perhaps accommodation.
+On top of the cost of your ticket, you may also need to budget for extra childcare or take a day off work.
 So you need to be sure it will be worth your time and money.

 If you’re not familiar with the event, The Healthy Horse Conference is a day of inspiration and learning with a host of top veterinary speakers and researchers.

-It’s designed for owners, coaches, and equine professionals who want to take the best care of the horses they are responsible for, and ensure that their knowledge is up to date.
+It’s designed for owners, equine practitioners and coaches who want to take the best care of the horses they are responsible for, and ensure that their knowledge is up to date.

 Included with your ticket will be a workbook with some key highlights of the talks, and plenty of space to include your own notes.
 No more scrabbling around for pieces of paper, or losing the notes that you made on the day.

 Here are some of the most common concerns that have been raised about attending the Conference- and the advice I offer.